 Dim chords

 “Dim” stands for diminished and what happens in these chords is that the third and fifth are flattened.
-There are three categories: the diminished triads, the diminished seventh and the half-diminished seventh.
-In the diminished seventh (dim7), a minor third is added to the dim triad.
-Dim chords are quite uncommon and are mainly used for transitions between two chords.
+There are three categories: diminished triads, diminished sevenths and half-diminished sevenths.
+In the diminished seventh (dim7), a diminished seventh interval is added to the dim triad.
+Dim chords are often used for transitions between two harmonically stronger chords.

 See diagrams of dim chords: